serverlesspub/five-minutes-serverless/01-stripe-events/video-source/source.md

 ![](stripe.png)

-As you probably know, Stripe is one of the most popular payment processors.
+Stripe is one of the most popular payment processors.
 Many of us use it in our applications.

 (pause: 1)